BhuvanPS/rag-backend/RAG_IMPLEMENTATION_WALKTHROUGH.md

 # RAG Backend Implementation Walkthrough

-This document provides a comprehensive overview of how the RAG (Retrieval-Augmented Generation) backend is implemented for your portfolio chatbot.
+This document provides a comprehensive overview of how the RAG (Retrieval-Augmented Generation) backend is implemented for the portfolio chatbot.

 ## 🏗️ Architecture Overview